-School Assemblies are taken by the Associate Priest, our Children's Worker and a volunteer from the congregation in two of the 3 local primary schools.
+School Assemblies are taken by the Associate Priest, our Children's Worker and a volunteer from the congregation in the church primary school.
 In addition, the PCC secretary and her husband have been leading weekly collective worship at the Church School for over 20 years and now produce video assemblies which go into all three primary schools on a weekly basis.